-The present model distinguished the phenotypes transient viral wheeze (phenotype E), related to colds and mainly affecting nonatopic children, and atopic persistent wheeze (phenotype C), associated with multiple triggers and atopy.
-This suggests that the previously proposed categorisations transient and persistent wheeze [2, 3, 27], and viral and multiple-trigger wheeze [8, 28, 29] might reflect a single phenotypic dichotomy.
+The model distinguished the phenotypes "transient viral wheeze" (phenotype E) related to colds and affecting mainly non-atopic children, and "atopic persistent wheeze" (phenotype C) associated with multiple triggers and atopy.
+This suggests that the previously proposed categorizations 'transient' and 'persistent wheeze' [2, 3, 28], and 'viral' and 'multiple trigger wheeze' [9, 29, 30] might reflect a single phenotypic dichotomy.
 Phenotypes E and C appear to reconcile the discrepancies between these two sets of labels.
-Children with the atopic persistent wheeze phenotype were mostly atopic, had the highest levels of bronchial responsiveness, lowest lung function and poorest prognosis, which agrees with findings from other groups [3, 30].
-Children with the transient viral wheeze phenotype were generally nonatopic and had normal lung function.
-This matches findings from the German Multicentre Asthma Study [31] but contrasts with reports from Tucson (AZ, USA) [2] describing impaired lung function both in infancy and at early school age in early transient wheezers.
+Children with the "atopic persistent wheeze" phenotype were mostly atopic, had the highest levels of bronchial responsiveness, lowest lung function and poorest prognosis, which agrees with findings from other groups [3, 31].
+Children with the "transient viral wheeze" phenotype were generally non-atopic and had normal lung function.
+This matches findings from the German Multicentre

+Asthma Study [32] but contrasts with reports from Tucson describing impaired lung function both in infancy and at early school age in early transient wheezers [3].

-A third phenotype of wheeze (phenotype D; fig. 2) was labelled as nonatopic persistent wheeze and was characterised by a low rate of atopy, similar to the phenotype labelled nonatopic wheeze by the Tucson group [27, 32].
+A third phenotype of wheeze (phenotype D in Fig 2) was labelled "non-atopic persistent wheeze" and was characterized by a low rate of atopy, similar to the phenotype labelled "non-atopic wheeze" by the Tucson group [28, 33].
 A low rate of atopy and the winter season predominance distinguished this phenotype from the atopy-associated phenotype.
-It is known from experimental studies that a nonatopic form of viral wheeze may persist in a mild form into adult life [33].
-Phenotype D also shares features with what has been described as "intrinsic asthma" in adult respiratory medicine [34].
-No evidence was found for a distinct late-onset phenotype, characterised by wheeze reported only in the second survey [2, 3, 27].
-The application of LCA to the present data set therefore provided support for 1) the distinction between transient and persistent wheeze, recognising that the former is associated with viral infections and the latter with other triggers, and for 2) the existence of a third form of wheeze which is nonatopic but largely persistent.
+It is known from experimental studies that a non-atopic form of viral wheeze may persist in mild form into adult life [34].
+Phenotype D also shares features with what has been described as "intrinsic asthma" in adult respiratory medicine [35].
+No evidence was found for a distinct "late onset" phenotype characterized by wheeze reported only in the second survey [2, 3, 28].
+The application of LCA to the present dataset therefore provided support for a) the distinction between transient and persistent wheeze, recognizing that the former is associated with viral infections and the latter with other triggers, and for b) the existence of a third form of wheeze which is non-atopic but largely persistent.